 Did you know that 97% of people who visit your site for the first time leave without buying anything?
 That’s because they need to feel like they know you first.
 Google remarketing ads help bring those back who visited your website them back—and improve your digital marketing and bottom line.

-Remarketing are ads or follow-up emails you get from a business after you check out their site but don’t make a purchase.
+Remarketing is ads or follow-up emails you get from a business after you check out their site but don’t make a purchase.

 But not all of those people who have visited your site disappear because they're disinterested in what you have to offer.
-Maybe they’re taking time to think about it, aren't sure if want to spend the money, or ran out of time to shop.
+Maybe they’re taking time to think about it, aren't sure if they want to spend the money, or ran out of time to shop.

 Remarketing lets you reach out to these past visitors, offer them a targeted incentive, and hopefully convert them into customers.

 When you promote your brand or offerings, you can remarket to your prospects no matter how far along they’ve gotten.

-If a shopper leaves before actually clicking through and reading anything, for example, you can recapture their curiosity with an ad that highlights a service you provide.
+For example, if a shopper leaves before actually clicking through and reading anything, you can recapture their curiosity with an ad that highlights a service you provide.
 If a potential customer puts an item in their cart but abandons it before checking out, you could send them a promo code or free shipping offer to make the item more affordable.

 When compared to traditional paid advertisements, Google remarketing ads with retargeting campaigns cost much less to reach the same audience and can be highly cost effective to online advertisers.

 The Google Display Network is a popular platform for remarketing campaigns.
 When you place an ad there, a 2018 analysis shows that you pay approximately $2.28 to reach 1,000 viewers.
 When you buy pay-per-click ads on Google's search result pages, it costs $35.09 to reach the same number of people.